madjin/internet-archive-vr/README.md

 # Internet Archive VR

 Archiving the Internet Archive so future generations can walk around the Library of Alexandria 2.0 which stores humanity's knowledge.
 The social VR worlds are made from a 3D scan of the [Internet Archive](https://archive.org/) HQ located in San Francisco California.
+More info about the Internet Archive VR project can be found here: https://hackmd.io/@XR/internetarchive.

 ## Demos